zowe/docs-site/docs/troubleshoot/ze/troubleshoot-ze.md

 In some environments, the path for VS Code extensions (typically `~/.vscode/extensions`) can be read-only.
 This can happen when an environment has developers sharing a common read-only extensions folder that is managed by an admin with write access.

 In these cases, Zowe Explorer fails to activate because it cannot write to the `logs` and `temp` folders in the extension path.
-When Zowe Explorer launches, an error message displays.
+When Zowe Explorer launches, an `EACCES: permission denied` error is displayed.
 See the following examples.

 `logs` folder write access error: